precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 To setup for these fully automated sequences, we need to ensure our trains are placed in the below positions, noting that EX-RAIL has no way of knowing where a train is on the layout when first starting.

-* Train 1 in block 1, between sensor 1 and turnout 1.
+* Train 1 in block 1, between sensor 1 and turnout/point 1.
 * Train 2 in block 2, between sensors 2 and 4.
-* Train 3 in block 4, after turnout 2.
+* Train 3 in block 4, after turnout/point 2.

-Once you understand the logic below and the various turnout, sensor, signal, and virtual block concepts above, you can view some `complete myautomation.h examples`_ at the end of this page.
+Once you understand the logic below and the various turnout/point, sensor, signal, and virtual block concepts above, you can view some `complete myautomation.h examples`_ at the end of this page.

 Virtual block logic
 -------------------